pdiazvargas/flightsio/README.md

     $ pip install -r requirements.txt

-The `runner.py` file has a sample run using the components of the flights.io engine.
-The runner will parse a given set of routes from the given url endpoint and then it will retrieve the route information for each flight.
-The output will be writen to an `output` directory.

-Before running the script make sure that the output folder exists!

-    $ mkdir output
-    $ python runner.py

-## Unit Tests

-The project has a very basic set of unit tests used to develop the logic in the parsers.
-The unit tests read a given sample html file and then parse the contents of the file.
-To run the unit tests:

-    $ python -m pytest

 ## Command line

 To dynamically invoke the functions available in flightsio, you can use the provide